almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/svc_nonxtime_nonSYNC.md

 	image1_link_url = '''https://www.ford.com.au/owners/service/roadside-assistance/'''
 	image1_link_name = '''Some'''
 	title2 = '''Genuine Service'''
-	copy2 = '''We know how important your <Nameplate> is to you, so we're sure you'll appreciate that our factory-trained technicians only use Genuine Ford parts and equipment.<br/><br/><a href="http://genuineisbest.com.au/" style="text-decoration:underline; color:#2D96CD">Learn More</a>''' cta2a_text = '''Learn More'''
+	copy2 = '''We know how important your <Nameplate> is to you, so we're sure you'll appreciate that our factory-trained technicians only use Genuine Ford parts and equipment.<br/><br/><a href="http://genuineisbest.com.au/"''' cta2a_text = '''Learn More'''
 	cta2a_url = ''''''
 	cta2a_link_name = '''LearnMore'''